joybio/multiPrime/README.md

   ```bash
   snakemake --configfile multiPrime.yaml -s multiPrime.py --cores 10 --resources disk_mb=80000
   ```
-  maximal coverage degenerate primer design with errors (MC-EDPD) or MC-DPD.
+  maximal coverage degenerate primer design with errors tolerant (MC-EDPD) or MC-DPD.
 MultiPrime2 is capable of avoiding mismatches that occur at the 3'end position.
 The approach used in multiPrime2.yaml depends on the value of the "variation" parameter.

   If "variation" is set to 0, then multiPrime uses the MC-DPD approach to design degenerate primers for the target sequence.
-In this approach, the primer sequences are designed with non-mismatch.
+In this approach, the primer sequences are designed with prefect match (0-mismatch).

-  If "variation" is set to a value greater than 0, then multiPrime uses the MC-EDPD approach to design degenerate primers with errors.
-In this approach, the primer sequences are allowed to contain a limited number of errors or mismatches, which increases the probability of finding suitable primer sequences for the target sequence.
+  If "variation" is set to a value greater than 0, then multiPrime uses the MC-EDPD approach to design degenerate primers with errors (mismatches) tolerant (1-mismatch or 2-mismatches).
+In this approach, the primer sequences are allowed to contain a limited number of errors (mismatches), which increases the probability of finding suitable primer sequences for the target sequence.
   ```bash
   snakemake --configfile multiPrime2.yaml -s multiPrime2.py --cores 10 --resources disk_mb=80000
   ```